carbynestack/carbynestack.github.io/docs/community/events/csc24/index.md

     discuss the history and  importance of open source in the development of cryptographic software, then Sven and Chris will relate what Brian discusses to the history of Carbyne S tack and shed some light on the way forward for the initiative.

 ---
 :octicons-clock-16: <span class="gsoc-legend">4:45 pm - 5:00 pm</span>
 :material-factory: <span class="gsoc-legend">Closing Remarks</span>
 ---

-### **Workshop Day: Interactive Format (Nov 28)**
+### **Workshop Day (Nov 28)**

 :octicons-clock-16: <span class="gsoc-legend">9:00 am - 10:30 am</span>
-<span class="gsoc-topic-section-title">Donating Carbyne Stack to an Open Source Foundation</span>
+<span class="gsoc-topic-section-title">Donating Carbyne Stack to an Open Source
+Foundation</span>

 ???+ info "Details"

     _Carbyne Stack is coming of age._ Initially launched as a Bosch Research initiative, we think it is time to transition the project to a community-driven model.
 This workshop will explore the benefits, potential foundation options, and the process required for such a donation.
 Key discussion points include:

-    - Advantages of transitioning Carbyne Stack to an open source foundation.
+    - Advantages of transitioning Carbyne Stack to an open source foundation
-    - Selection of the most suitable foundation.
+    - Selection of the most suitable foundation
-    - Steps and tasks involved in the donation process.
+    - Steps and tasks involved in the donation process
-    - Roles and responsibilities of funders post-donation.
+    - Roles and responsibilities of funders post-donation
-    - Governance structure for a community-led project.
+    - Governance structure for a community-led project

 ---

 :octicons-clock-16: <span class="gsoc-legend">10:30 am - 11:00 am</span>
 :material-coffee: <span class="gsoc-legend">Coffee Break</span>
 ---

 :octicons-clock-16: <span class="gsoc-legend">11:00 am - 12:30 pm</span>
-<span class="gsoc-topic-section-title">Generalizing Carbyne Stack for Multi-Runtime / Multi-Protocol MPC Support</span>
+<span class="gsoc-topic-section-title">Generalizing Carbyne Stack for
+Multi-Runtime / Multi-Protocol MPC Support</span>

 ???+ info "Details"

     Carbyne Stack is currently tightly integrated with MP-SPDZ as the underlying MPC engine, specifically in a malicious majority setting.
 This approach prioritizes security, but it may not always be feasible due to performance and cost considerations.
 To maximize the platform's value, this workshop will discuss ongoing efforts by various partners to support additional protocols and explore how to create a unified, more flexible framework that supports multiple MPC engines and protocols.

 ---